pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-03-lanzarote.md

 image: "IMG_8874.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We're getting reorganized in Rubicon Marina and take a long walk along the south coast of Lanzarote."
+summary: "The Vite & Rêves crew are getting reorganized in Rubicon Marina and take a long walk along the south coast of Lanzarote."
 ---

 `At: Rubicon Marina, Lanzarote, Canary Islands`